Freehold vs Leasehold Bali Property: Which One Is Better for Investors?

 How Freehold Works in Bali

-1. Set Up a PT PMA: Establish a foreign-owned company (PT PMA) in Indonesia.
+1. Set up a foreign-owned company (PT PMA) in Indonesia.
 This requires an initial capital of IDR 10 billion (approximately USD 700,000).
+You can learn more about the process in our detailed guide on establishing a PT PMA.

-3. Develop or Use the Property: You can now build, rent, or use the property as your business asset.
-The ownership is permanent as long as the company exists.
+3. You can then build, rent out, or use the property as part of your business operations.
+The ownership remains valid as long as the company continues to exist.

 • Lifetime Ownership: Freehold gives you full ownership of the property with no expiration—ideal for long-term planning.